-Since the 1950s, magnetotelluric (MT) surveys have measured horizontal electric and magnetic fields induced from natural sources, which may be treated as plane electromagnetic waves.
-However, the amplitude and phase of the primary field is unknown.
-By processing the electric and magnetic fields to a complex impedance tensor, the unknown source terms are removed and the transfer functions are dependent on frequency and the earth's conductivity.
+Since the 1950s, magnetotelluric (MT) surveys have been carried out, measuring horizontal electric and magnetic fields induced from ambient (natural) sources, generally assuming that these can be treated as plane electromagnetic waves.
+The amplitude and phase of the primary field are unknown.
+By processing the electric and magnetic fields to a complex impedance tensor, the unknown source terms are removed and the transfer functions are dependent only upon frequency and the Earth's conductivity.
 Magnetovariational (MV) methods are an extension of the MT concept, whereby the transfer functions between the horizontal and vertical magnetic fields:

+$H{z}(\mathbf{r}) = W{zx}(\mathbf{r})H{x}(\mathbf{r}) + W{zy}(\mathbf{r})H{y}(\mathbf{r}).$ (1)

-$$H_z(\mathbf{r}) = W{zx}(\mathbf{r})H_x(\mathbf{r}) + W{zy}(\mathbf{r})H_y(\mathbf{r}),$$ form a complex vector often called the Weiss-Parkinson vector, induction vector, or tipper.
+form a complex vector often called the Weiss-Parkinson vector, induction vector, or tipper.
 Similar to the impedance tensor for MT data, the tipper effectively removes otherwise unknown source terms.
-Since the vertical magnetic field is zero for plane waves vertically propagating into a 1D earth model, non-zero vertical magnetic fields are directly related to 2D or 3D structures
+Since the vertical magnetic field is zero for plane waves vertically propagating into a 1D Earth model, non-zero vertical magnetic fields are directly related to 2D or 3D structures.

-This served as the basis for the original development of the audio-frequency magnetic (AFMAG) method (Ward, 1959) whereby two orthogonal coils were towed behind an airborne platform to determine the tilt angle of the plane of polarisation of natural magnetic fields in the 1 Hz to 20 kHz band.
-The natural magnetic fields of interest originate from atmospheric thunderstorm activity and propagate over large distances with little attenuation in the earth-ionosphere wave guide.
-Given the tilt angle is zero over a 1D earth, the AFMAG method was effective when crossing conductors.
+This served as the basis for the original development of the audio-frequency magnetic (AFMAG) method (Ward, 1959) whereby two orthogonal coils were towed behind an airborne platform to determine the tilt angle of the plane of polarization of ambient (natural) magnetic fields in the 1 Hz to 20 kHz band.
+The natural magnetic fields of interest originate from atmospheric thunderstorm activity and propagate over large distances with little attenuation in the Earth-ionosphere waveguide.
+Given that the tilt angle is zero over a 1D Earth, the AFMAG method produced a non-zero response when crossing conductors.
 However, the direction and amplitude of the natural magnetic fields randomly varies with time and periodically with season, meaning AFMAG data were not repeatable (Ward et al., 1966).
 By using MT processing techniques for ground-based orthogonal horizontal magnetic field measurements, Labson et al. (1985) demonstrated that repeatable tipper data could be recovered from measured magnetic fields.